By Abby Vinas

 In addition to seeking the assistance of a mental health professional, you can help them minimize the negative effects of acne.
 Helping your teen overcome cystic acne can even restore their confidence.
 One way to do that is by establishing a skincare routine.
 Our range of vegan acne treatment products are a great solution for teens because they are easy to use, gentle for all skin types, and clinically proven to actually help improve the health of their skin for a clear complexion that lasts.

 Unfortunately, you could be worsening your cystic acne without knowing it.
 Since there are many cystic acne causes, there are a variety of factors involved in the frequency and prevalence of your breakouts.
 While these aspects don’t necessarily cause the formation of pimples, these habits have been known to worsen pre-existing skin issues for severe acne sufferers.

 Certain medications can exacerbate the presence of acne, including birth control (brands that contain only progesterone), lithium, phenytoin, and other drugs.
 It’s important to talk to your doctor about any skin issues that arise after beginning a new medication.

 Many find that their acne is exacerbated during times of high stress.
-While stress doesn’t necessarily cause acne, it can worsen a pre-existing acne issue.
-While the exact connection between stress and acne lesion increase isn’t known, scientists have conjectured that stress signals sebaceous glands to increase oil production.
+But does stress cause acne?
+Not necessarily.
+However, it can worsen a pre-existing acne issue.
+While the exact connection between stress and acne lesion increase isn’t known, scientists have conjectured that stress signals the sebaceous glands to increase oil production.

-This results in more oil on the skin and insider pores, which can make it easier for acne to form.
-Stress can also cause people to unconsciously pick at the skin, which can worsen acne and cause scarring.
+This results in more oil on the skin and inside pores, which can make it easier for acne to form.
+Stress can also cause people to unconsciously pick at their skin, making things worse.

 How is Cystic Acne Diagnosed?